CALL NOW FOR A FREE CONSULTATION:877-308-2128

 Here are a few of the reasons you should choose us:

-• Years of Experience.
-Our attorneys have more than 40 years of combined experience representing clients throughout Southern California.
+• Years of Experience: Our attorneys have over 40 years of combined experience representing clients throughout Southern California.

-• Our Lawyers Win Cases.
-Neale & Fhima enjoys a 99% success rate.
+• Our Lawyers Win Cases: Neale & Fhima enjoys a 99% success rate.
 We think this says a lot about the skill of our attorneys.
-While we cannot guarantee the outcome of any particular case, you can take comfort in knowing your claim is being handled by lemon law lawyers who have a track record of success.
+While we cannot guarantee the outcome of any particular case, you can take comfort in knowing Lemon Law lawyers handle your claim with a track record of success.

-• We Value Client Relationships.
-High-volume law offices tend to think of clients as nothing more than a case file.
-The file gets passed around until it ends up with a paralegal or junior associate who just wants to finish it and move on.
+• We Value Client Relationships: High-volume law offices think of clients as nothing more than a case file.
+The file gets passed around until it ends with a paralegal or junior associate who wants to finish it and move on.
 Neale & Fhima is different.
 We enjoy getting to know our clients.
 It also helps us craft settlement agreements that meet their individual needs.

 Call a Used Car Lemon Law Attorney in California

 If you bought a used car only to find out that it’s a clunker, you’re not stuck.
-You may have a legal remedy through the California Lemon Law.
+You may have a legal remedy through the California lemon law.
 At Neale & Fhima, we’ve helped hundreds of clients get the justice they deserve.
-To find out more about how we can help, call us for a free initial consultation at 877-308-2128.

 Attorney Aaron Fhima